mseh1128/twitter-clone/README.md

 ## Installation/Usage

-Add your MONGODB_URI to the "config.js" file.
+Clone down this repository and add your MONGODB_URI to the "config.js" file.
+You will need node and npm installed globally on your machine.

 ```bash
 # Install dependencies